marcusdesai/utote/README.md

 # Utote

-A Stack allocated, SIMD ready, Uint Multiset Implementation
+Stack allocated uint multiset, with optional SIMD implementations.

 Currently nightly-only, but will segregate use of `packed_simd_2` behind feature flags to enable use of the scalar multiset implementation on stable.